Laura Bassi: Correspondence

-The defence of her degree, the awarding ceremony, and the first lecture in 1732 were significant as they took place in the Palazzo Pubblico, one of the most important government buildings in Bologna.
-These events were attended by "not only the university faculty and students, but also by principal political and religious figures of the city – the Papal legate and vice-legate, the Archbishop of Bologna, the Gonfaloniere, the Elders, senators and magistrates.
-Additionally, 'all the ladies of Bologna and all the nobility'."

 One of her most important patrons was Cardinal Prospero Lambertini, who encouraged her scientific work.
 He continually supported the University of Bologna and intervened when other members of the institute tried to segregate Bassi from the rest of the professors.

-In 1745, Lambertini (now Pope Benedict XIV) established an elite group of 25 scholars known as the Benedettini ("Benedictines", named after himself).
-Bassi pressed hard to be appointed to this group, but there was a mixed reaction from the other academics.
-Ultimately, Benedict did appoint her as an additional member, the only woman in the group, but without voting rights as the men.

 Only a limited number of her scientific works survive, but her scientific impact is evident through her many correspondents including Voltaire, Cesare Beccaria, Francesco Algarotti, Roger Boscovich, Charles Bonnet, Jean-Antoine Nollet, Paolo Frisi, Lazzaro Spallanzani and Alessandro Volta.
 Voltaire once wrote to her saying, "There is no Bassi in London, and I would be much happier to be added to your Academy of Bologna than that of the English, even though it has produced a Newton".

 Francesco Algarotti, who published his Neutonianismo per le dame ("Newtonism for Ladies") in 1737 wrote several poems regarding her degree ceremonies.

 Death

 Bassi died on 20 February 1778 at the age of 66.
 She had deteriorating health attributed to her many pregnancies and childbirth complications.
 The cause of her death was recorded as attacco di petto (an "attack in the chest", likely heart attack).
 Her funeral was held at the Church of Corpus Domini, Bologna, where silver laurels were put on her head and she was paid tribute by members of the Benedettina.
 She was interred in the church in Via Tagliapietre, in front of the tomb of her fellow scientist Luigi Galvani.